Origins Of Fear

 Friday the 13th

-Jason didn’t even wear his famous hockey mask until the third film.
-Before that, he appeared with a sack over his head.
+Jason Voorhees became the face of the franchise, but he didn’t even wear his iconic hockey mask until the third film.

-The hockey mask was chosen last-minute and ended up becoming one of the most recognizable looks in horror history.
+The hockey mask was chosen last-minute, a simple prop that became one of horror’s most recognizable symbols.

 FREDDY KRUEGER